GabeScott/standard-works-vault/General Conference/2012 April - The Race of Life.md

 # The Race of Life

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2012 General Conference*

+>*Where did we come from?
+Why are we here?
+Where do we go after this life?
+No longer need these universal questions remain unanswered.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/the-race-of-life?lang=eng)